Social Work and Health (B.A.)

 Good to know!

-From the winter semester 2025 / 26, the Nordhausen University of Applied Sciences will All modules for the Bachelor's degree programme in Social Work and Health (SAG) also online offered.
+From the winter semester 2025 / 26, the Nordhausen University of Applied Sciences will Almost all modules for the Bachelor's degree programme in Social Work and Health (SAG) are also available online offered.
 Of course, all modules will continue to take place in person.

 In this way, the university is responding to students' desire to create more inclusive programmes, especially for students with children or caring responsibilities.